hssmalo/steampunkfantasy/rules.md

 Unit on Fire: (roll by enemy)

-- At agony step 2 Ignore armor and roll one d6 on damage table.
+- At agony step 2, all units on fire takes AP $\infty$, d6 fire damage \
-Add bonus for previous damage (plus on future damage results).
+Ignore armor. \
-Apply any fire resistance modifiers if any.
+Add bonus for previous damage (plus on future damage results).  \
-Ignore armor.
+Apply any fire resistance modifiers if any. \
-If the natural d6 roll minus fire resistance is 2 or lower, remove the fire
+If the natural d6 roll is 2 or lower, remove the fire from unit.